 - During sucking Jaloka assumes the shape of a horseshoe in the raised and arched position and also during this moment it is covered with a piece of a thin and wet piece of white cotton or gauge that provides a cooling effect and favorable habitat to them.

-- It gets detaches after completing its feed.
-If it doesn’t get detaches off automatically then some pinches of turmeric are poured on their mouth.
+- It gets detached after completing its feed.
+If it doesn’t get detach automatically then some pinches of turmeric are poured into their mouth.

 Post-Procedure of JA